-The initial parameter set $p^{(ini)}$ has been obtained earlier by tuning of the parameters by hand and the definition of p as described above is summarized in Table I. As we can see from the results (Fig. 9) during the eleven walking experiments of the initial phase of the optimization process, that the results have a nonlinear connection to the parameters because variations according to any component of of $p^{(ini)}$ do not yield to any improvement.
-After the initial experiments a value of p is found which results in a larger objective function value.
-But the following iterations of the proposed surrogate optimization approach can be taken as kind of an exploring to catch the characteristics of the black-box function f better.
-Also the maximizers of the surrogate func-
+The initial parameter set $p^{(ini)}$ has been obtained earlier by tuning of the parameters by hand and the definition of p as described at the end of Section 3.3 is summarized in Table 1.
+As we can see from the objective function values (Fig. 9) during the eleven initial walking experiments during the optimization process, the results approve a nonlinear connection to the parameters.
+Directly after the initial experiments a p is already found which results in a larger objective function value.
+The following iterations of the proposed surrogate optimization approach can be taken as a kind of exploring to catch the characteristics of the black-box function f better.
+Also the maxima of the surrogate functions dur-